-Critical Accounting Policies
+Critical Accounting Policies and Estimates

 Management's discussion and analysis of our results of operations and liquidity and capital resources are based on our unaudited condensed financial information.
-We describe our significant accounting policies in Note 2 - Significant Accounting Policies, of the Notes to Financial Statements included in this report.
-Our unaudited condensed financial statements have been prepared in accordance with U.S. GAAP.
+We describe our significant accounting policies in Note 2 - Summary of Significant Accounting Policies, within the Notes to these unaudited condensed financial statements included in this report on Form 10-Q. Our unaudited condensed financial statements have been prepared in accordance with U.S. GAAP.
 Certain of our accounting policies require that management apply significant judgments in defining the appropriate assumptions integral to financial estimates.
 On an ongoing basis, management reviews the accounting policies, assumptions, estimates and judgments to ensure that our financial statements are presented fairly and in accordance with U.S. GAAP.
 Judgments are based on historical experience, terms of existing contracts, industry trends and information available from outside sources, as appropriate.
 However, by their nature, judgments are subject to an inherent degree of uncertainty, and, therefore, actual results could differ from our estimates.

 We have identified the following as our critical accounting policies: